How to Study Culture

 In England, the term has a nice double meaning because ‘articulate’ means to utter, to speak forth, to be articulate.
 It carries that sense of language-ing, of expressing, etc. But we also speak of an ‘articulated’ lorry (truck): a lorry where the front (cab) and back (trailer) can, but need not necessarily, be connected to one another.
 The two parts are connected to each other, but through a specific linkage, that can be broken.
 15

 The concept of ‘articulation’ in Cultural Studies highlights the role of representations in the forging of connections.
-“Nation, ethnic group, families, sexualities etc.”, Hall writes, “are arbitrary closures”.
+“Nation, ethnic group, families, sexualities, etc.”, Hall writes, “are arbitrary closures”.
 16 Such ‘arbitrary closures’ give a seeming stability to historically formed connections that are not inherent to them.
 Representations (among other means) have an important role to play in such closures; they join certain elements of a culture in ways as to make them appear strongly, almost naturally connected.

 Do articulations have to look the way they do?
 Are they necessarily formed the way they are?
 Is there no way they could be different?
 No!
 Is it pure coincidence, then, that they look the way they do?
 Is the connection completely arbitrary?
 Is it done without any interested parties involved?
 No, again!
 Articulations are contingent: not necessary, but neither arbitrary.

-The aim of a cultural study should be to unfold how a specific articulation (or set of articulations) is formed und upheld – and then to ask ourselves how this is connected to the conjuncture at large.
-What interests Cultural Studies are the means of creating relative stability in a world full of contradictions and antagonisms, as well as the possibility of re-articulations that challenge such apparent stability.
-Besides the dominant forms of culture, we can always also find residual and emergent alternatives.
-22 By thinking about how articulations hold together, both individually and as a network, Cultural Studies works towards understanding the productivity of power, rather than just criticizing ideological distortions.
-Most importantly, such an analysis can open a situation to political intervention:
+The aim of Cultural Studies research is to unfold how a specific articulation (or set of articulations) is formed und upheld – and to show how this is connected to the conjuncture at large.
+What interests Cultural Studies are the means and ways of creating relative stability in a world full of contradictions and antagonisms, as well as the possibility of producing re-articulations that challenge such apparent stability.
+Besides the dominant forms of culture, we can always also find residual and emergent alternatives on which we can build.
+22

 Emancipatory politics must always destroy the appearance of a ‘natural order’, must reveal what is presented as necessary and inevitable to be a mere contingency, just as it must make what was previously deemed to be impossible seem attainable.
-23
+24

 1. Stuart Hall, “Cultural Studies: Two Paradigms”, Culture, Media, Society 2 (1980), 57-72, here p.
 60.